Tuesday, July 1, 2008

 A nice 70 oz camelbak that slides right into my Terra 40 (set up for hydration).

-I bought a Maglite 4D LED lite.
+Now for the cream of the crop. the big shabang.
+I also bought myself several flashlights.
+First off I bought a Maglite 4D LED lite.
 It seems everyone needs a maglite - the weapon light.
 However, while I was at Bass Pro this guy showed me these Surefire lights.
 They were expensive, but I became obsessed with them, and now I have 3 of them.

 The 6P LED, L2 LumaMax, and the C-3 Centurion.
 The 6P has 11 of 80 Lumens, the L2 has a 15 lumen stage and a 100 lumen stage, 18 hours/1 hour respectively, and the C-3 Centurion has a Xenon bulb in it which produces 105 lumens of white light for 60 minutes.
 All have their perks.